David Friedman (composer): Theater

-Friedman has also worked in theatre, on several Broadway musicals, serving as musical director for such original Broadway productions such as Saravà, Joseph and the Amazing Technicolor Dreamcoat, Song & Dance and Beauty and the Beast.
+Friedman has also worked in theatre, on several Broadway musicals, serving as musical director for such original Broadway productions such as Saravá, Joseph and the Amazing Technicolor Dreamcoat, Song & Dance and Beauty and the Beast.

 Friedman is the composer of 4 musicals with Tony Award Nominated book writer/lyricist Peter Kellogg.
 Nicolette & Aucassin, based upon the 13th Century romance Aucassin et Nicolette, has been produced at locations such as the Little Shubert Theatre in New York City, the Westport Country Playhouse, and the Prince Music Theater in Philadelphia.

 A Christmas oratorio called King Island Christmas, written with librettist Deborah Brevoort, has had over 40 productions worldwide.
-Friedman is also co-composer, with David Pomeranz and Kathie Lee Gifford of the new musical Scandalous: The Life and Trials of Aimee Semple McPherson about the life of Aimee Semple McPherson, which debuted in 2005 as Saving Aimee and reached Broadway in 2012.
+Friedman was also co-composer, with David Pomeranz and Kathie Lee Gifford, of the musical Scandalous: The Life and Trials of Aimee Semple McPherson about the life of Aimee Semple McPherson, which debuted in 2005 as Saving Aimee and reached Broadway in 2012.

 In 2009, he released a musical play Stunt Girl, (now titled "Front Page Girl") in association with author/lyricist Peter S. Kellogg, and developed in association with the Village Theatre in Seattle, based on the life of Nellie Bly.
 This was a project worked on together by Kellogg and Friedman for 10 years.

-Friedman and Kellogg's Desperate Measures, and all-verse Western musical comedy loosely based on William Shakespeare's Measure for Measure premiered Off-Broadway at the York Theatre in 2017.
+Friedman and Kellogg's Desperate Measures, and all-verse Western musical comedy based on William Shakespeare's Measure for Measure premiered Off-Broadway at the York Theatre in 2017.
 The show was extended three times and currently holds a 91% rating at Show-Score.

 David is currently working on Temple, a musical about the life of Temple Grandin, in collaboration with Elizabeth Dewberry.

 David's Web series, "Koga and Family," in collaboration with Philip Kholos, is designed to help young children deal with everyday challenges through martial arts, meditation and kindness.